-Bronchiectasis is a consequence of damage to the bronchi - usually caused by a lung infection.
-Prior to the introduction of widespread immunisations programmes, bronchiectasis often occurred as the result of infection with measles or whooping cough.
-Today bronchiectasis more commonly occurs as the result of an illness such as pneumonia.
-Other causes include:
+About one-third of adult cases of bronchiectasis are due to a severe lung infection that occurred in childhood.
+Prior to the introduction of the national immunisation programme, bronchiectasis often occurred as the result of infection with measles or whooping cough.
+Today, bronchiectasis more commonly occurs as the result of pneumonia.

 - Cystic fibrosis

 - Inhaling stomach contents into the lungs

 - Inhaling a foreign object into the lungs (if left untreated)